hsel-netsys/iceflow/Install.md

 ### Requirements

 In order to compile and run IceFlow using Nix, the following system requirements must be fulfilled:
-1. A Linux or MacOS based system (Windows might work through the WSL, but is untested, refer to [the NixOS documentation regarding WSL](https://wiki.nixos.org/wiki/WSL) if necessary).
+1. A Linux or macOS based system (Windows might work through the WSL, but is untested, refer to [the NixOS documentation regarding WSL](https://wiki.nixos.org/wiki/WSL) if necessary).
 2. The Nix package manager must be installed, see [the Nix download page](https://nixos.org/download/) for installation instructions.